jacobzenner/skolnetwork-dev/README.md

 # Skol Network Website

 This repository contains the code for the Skol Network website, accessible at [skolnetwork.com](https://www.skolnetwork.com).
 The website is hosted in an AWS S3 bucket and distributed globally using AWS CloudFront for faster loading times.
-GitHub Actions are used to manage web scraping, deployment, and cache invalidation processes.
-Website data dynamically updated using python web-scraping, deployed through github actions.
+GitHub Actions are used to manage python web scraping, deployment, and cache invalidation processes.

 ## Website Overview
 The Skol Network website is dedicated to providing statistical data, news, articles, and updates on the Minnesota Vikings and NFC North teams.
 It features sections such as: